riverbed/Riverbed-Community-Toolkit/238-instrument-java-app-with-apm-daemonset-pod-agent-on-gke/README.md

 Multiple replicas of a Java web-application, containerized from [sources](app) with a usual [Dockerfile](app-Dockerfile), are then deployed with APM instrumentation.
 The instrumentation of the app is set up in the deployment manifest of the app ([app-k8s.yaml](app-k8s.yaml)).
 It mounts a shared volume to give access to some agent files (e.g. the Java agent library).

+> [!NOTE]
-> :information_source: This cookbook uses a GKE cluster, a managed Kubernetes cluster hosted in GCP.
+> This cookbook uses a GKE cluster, a managed Kubernetes cluster hosted in GCP.
 Minor adaptations might be required to use the artifacts in different environment.

 ## Prerequisites